drk1wi/Modlishka/README.md

 Modlishka is an open-source penetration testing tool that acts as a man-in-the-middle proxy.
 It implements a novel technical approach to handling browser-based HTTP traffic flow, which allows it to transparently proxy multi-domain destination traffic, both TLS and non-TLS, over a single domain, without requiring the installation of any additional certificate on the client.
 This enables multiple practical use cases.

-Modlishka was the first publicly released research tool, in 2019, to demonstrate automated Adversary-in-the-Middle (AitM) phishing techniques capable of bypassing many common 2FA implementations — with the goal of raising awareness and improving real-world defenses.
+Modlishka was the first publicly released research tool, in 2019, to demonstrate a novel Adversary-in-the-Middle (AitM) technique capable of bypassing many common 2FA implementations — with the goal of raising awareness and improving real-world defenses.

 The project was created to highlight authentication flaws and is intended strictly for authorized research and professional security testing.